 - Headache or fatigue

-People with asthma, mold allergies, chronic lung illnesses, or those who have compromised immune systems may have more severe reactions.
+People with asthma, mold allergies, chronic lung illnesses or people who have compromised immune systems may have more severe reactions.

 Although rare, it is possible to contract a respiratory fungal infection—where fungus grows on or in body tissue.
 Get medical attention for diagnosis and treatment of a fungal infection.